In this article we’re going to review the best folding power rack.

 And that’s the Rogue Monster Lite RML-3WC Power Rack (Rogue Fitness: Click to see price), as shown here.

 This innovative power rack design is mounted on the wall, and can fold nearly flat – reclaiming a lot of space.

 Far from flimsy, it’s from the Rogue Monster Lite (RML) line and the uprights are 3″x3″ 11-gauge steel.
 How tall?
 90 3/8 inches, or about 7.5 feet, which means it should fit easily into any standard sized garage.

 It’s also available in 21.5″ or 41.5″ depth (the distance the uprights will be from the wall.
 OK, so it “folds flat.”
 How flat?
 5″ (for the 21.5″ depth model).
 We’d recommend the 41.5″ depth, to give a bit more breathing room, in case you need a spotter behind the uprights – but note that the 41.5″ depth rack doesn’t fold as compactly as the 21.5″ model.

 It also comes with a pair of J-Cups (these hold the barbell) and a Quick Attach Pull-Up Bar and is compatible with all the standard Monster Lite (ML) accessories, if you want to add attachments.

-Since having a power rack is all about safety, we’d consider these a required purchase: SAML-24 Monster Lite Safety Spotter Arms (Pair) (Rogue Fitness: $162.75).
+Since having a power rack is all about safety, we’d consider these a required purchase: SAML-24 Monster Lite Safety Spotter Arms (Pair) (Rogue Fitness: Click to see price).

 They are built tough, but feature a plastic insert along the top to protect the knurling on your Olympic bars.